ocaml/ocaml.org/data/cookbook/networking/tcp-client-lwt/00-lwt.md

             logs.lwt))
 ---

-- **Understanding TCP client:** Implementing a TCP client needs initilising a socket file descriptor that will be used to both connect to the remote host and also to exchange with it.
+- **Understanding TCP client:** Implementing a TCP client needs to initialise a socket file descriptor that will be used to both connect to the remote host and also to exchange with it.
 - **Alternative Libraries:** Other concurrent libraries can be used (`Async`, `Eio`).
 The `Unix` library can also be used and will be simpler to use (no monadic functions or operator), especially if the protocol is a plain alternance of question/answer.
 If the protocol needs some concurrency, an adequate library should be used.